Optical Methods in Analytical Chemistry

 Basic Concepts

 The basis of optical methods lies in the principles of spectroscopy and spectrometry.
 Spectroscopy involves the measurement of the interaction of light with matter as a function of wavelength or frequency.
 Spectrometry extends this concept by utilizing various instruments to analyze and interpret the spectroscopic data obtained.
-Common types of spectroscopy include absorption, emission, and fluorescence spectroscopy.
+Common types of spectroscopy include absorption, emission, fluorescence, and Raman spectroscopy.
+Different techniques exploit different types of light-matter interactions, such as absorption, emission, scattering, and refraction.

 Equipment and Techniques